Generalized forms of an overconstrained sliding mechanism consisting of two congruent tetrahedra

+$Q_1'Q_2'Q_3'Q_4'$.
+Here $P_i'$ and $Q_i'$ are the rotated copies of $P_i$ and $Q_i$, resp.
+We assume that the sense of rotation is as drawn in Fig.~5 (the other case is similar, only the role of the indices is changed).

-The figure shows the orthogonal projection of the parallelepiped along the axis of rotation.
-By $d_3 = d_1 d_2 / \sqrt{d_1^2 + d_2^2}$ this projection is a rectangle whose horizontal side is twice as long as its vertical side.
-Note that this implies that the edges $P_1'P_3'$, $P_2' P_3'$, and their mirror images $Q_2' Q_4'$, $Q_1' Q_4'$ are horizontal, and hence, respectively parallel.
-Therefore, their any translated copies remain respectively coplanar.
-Further the edges $P_1' P_4'$, $P_2' P_4'$, and their mirror images $Q_2' Q_3'$, $Q_1' Q_3'$ lie in a vertical plane (whose projection is a vertical line in the figure).
+The figure shows the orthogonal projection of the rectangular parallelepiped along the axis of rotation.
+By $d_3 = d_1 d_2 / (d_1^2 + d_2^2)^{1/2}$ this projection is a rectangle, whose horizontal side is twice as long as its vertical side.
+Note that this implies that the edges $P_1'P_3'$, $P_2' P_3'$ and their mirror images $Q_2' Q_4'$, $Q_1' Q_4'$ w.r.t.\ the $xy$-plane are horizontal.
+Hence $P_1'P_3'$, $Q_2' Q_4'$, as well as $P_2' P_3'$, $Q_1' Q_4'$, are parallel, resp.
+Therefore, their any translated copies remain coplanar, resp.
+Further the edges $P_1' P_4'$, $P_2' P_4'$, and their mirror images $Q_2' Q_3'$, $Q_1' Q_3'$ w.r.t.\ the $xy$-plane lie in a vertical plane (whose projection is a vertical line in the figure).
 Hence any translation in this vertical plane will leave them coplanar.
-Lastly, the edges $P_1' P_2'$ (whose projection in the figure is a point) and $Q_3' Q_4'$ will intersect, thus be coplanar, after some symmetric vertical translations of the two tetrahedra (and then by symmetry also $Q_2' Q_1'$ and $P_4' P_3'$ will intersect).
-However, then any translation in the direction of $P_1'P_2'$ (=~the direction of $Q_2' Q_1' =$ the direction of the rotation axis) leaves them coplanar.
+Last, the edges $P_1' P_2'$ (whose projection in the figure is a point) and $Q_3' Q_4'$ will intersect, thus will be coplanar, after some vertical translations of the two tetrahedra, in a way symmetric w.r.t.\ the $xy$-plane.
+Then, by symmetry, also $Q_2' Q_1'$ and $P_4' P_3'$ will intersect.
+However, then any subsequent translation of the moving tetrahedron in the direction of $P_1'P_2'$ (=~the direction of $Q_2' Q_1' =$ the direction of the rotation axis) leaves both of these last two pairs of edges coplanar.